 -DENNIS McNALLY, former Grateful Dead publicist and historian, author of “A Long Strange Trip, the Inside History of the Grateful Dead."

 Scott Guberman is an American keyboardist, vocalist, and songwriter.
 He began playing with Phil Lesh and Friends in 2015, most notably during the re-creation shows that celebrated the 50th anniversary of the Grateful Dead.
 Guberman was also a member of Lesh’s band Communion.
-An ever important member of the Bay Area music scene, Guberman has played with just about every band and musician when not touring and playing across the U.S. with almost every professional band that plays the music of the Grateful Dead and more.
+An ever important member of the Bay Area music scene, Guberman has played with just about every band and musician that’s a part of it.
+When not touring and playing across the U.S. with almost every professional band that plays the music of the Grateful Dead and more, Guberman performs with an ever changing lineup of Bay Area greats at Sweetwater Music Hall for a weekly series know as Dead On Mondaze.
 Scott Guberman’s history finds him breaking into the Grateful Dead scene at the turn of the millennium.
 He first gained recognition as a Hammond organist performing heavily with Rock & Roll Hall of Famer and former Grateful Dead keyboardist, Tom Constanten; and touring with Grateful Dead’s final keyboardist, Vince Welnick.

 Scott Guberman & Friends